addyosmani/backbone-fundamentals/backbone-fundamentals.md

   // Re-render the titles of the todo item.
   render: function() {
-    this.$el.html( this.todoTpl( this.model.toJSON() ) );
+    this.$el.html( this.todoTpl( this.model.attributes ) );
     // $el here is a reference to the jQuery element
     // associated with the view, todoTpl is a reference
-    // to an Underscore template and toJSON() returns an
+    // to an Underscore template and model.attributes
-    // object containing the model's attributes
+    // contains the attributes of the model.
     // Altogether, the statement is replacing the HTML of
     // a DOM element with the result of instantiating a
     // template with the model's attributes.
     this.input = this.$('.edit');
     return this;